M0nica/github-issue-tracker/README.md

 - [ ] Allow option in UI to assign a user to an issue
 - [ ] Allow option in UI to sort by newest or oldest issues
 - [ ] Make repository column sticky when the issues column is longer
+- [ ] Indicate in repository column which repository is selected
+- [ ] Allow multiple repositories to be selected (without viewing all issues)

 ## Instructions for Developing